imagej/imagej.github.io/_pages/plugins/bigstitcher/reorientsample.md

 <img src="/media/BigStitcher registration reorient.png" width="500"/>

 Note that the identity transformation corresponds to an xy-View of the data in BDV.
-To avoid confusion, we advise to reset the view (by clicking {% include key content='Shift\|Z' %} in the BDV window) before you start the interactive reorientation.
+To avoid confusion, we advise to reset the view (by clicking {% include key keys='Shift|Z' %} in the BDV window) before you start the interactive reorientation.

 Go back to the [main page](/plugins/bigstitcher#documentation)